tye3333/DaytonaTestRom/README.md

 # Compiling

-Copy files to a directory anywhere on a Windows PC, run compile_TESTROM.bat and the included i960 compiler should build a new set of eproms.
+Test program is coded in C, source code and i960 GCC compiler is included.
+Copy files to a directory anywhere on a Windows PC, run compile_TESTROM.bat and the i960 compiler should build a new set of eproms.
 Tested on Windows 11 okay.

 # Debug port